thorie05/python_time_machine/Readme.md

   the priors are not too tight, since this would bias the result.
 Therefore, the standard deviation for every fit parameter of the bootstrap result is doubled to always ensure conservative guesses, but still constrain the MCMC search space.
-Since the bootstrap fit results can sometimes blow up, a relative standard deviation is capped at 1 to prevent unreasonably wide priors.
+Since the bootstrap fit results can sometimes blow up, the relative standard deviation is capped at 1 to prevent unreasonably wide priors.
 These values are not necessarily perfect and could benefit from further tweaking.
 If the priors are too conservative, the MCMC fit could take